RoundBearChoi/CPP_FightingGame_2/README.md

 # Windows 10 (Clang)

-Assuming you're familiar with CMake and have Git, MinGW, Clang installed..
+Assuming you're familiar with CMake and have Git, MinGW, Ninja, Clang installed..
 <br>
 *I'm using [MSYS2](https://www.msys2.org/).
 Your path to Clang might be different.
 Pls edit accordingly.*